ECE4500-SU23-ProjectGroup05/Software-Management-System/README.md

 ## Features

-- **Timed Client-Server Communication**: The system operates through a client-server model, allowing clients to send software information to the central server when connected and at intervals.
+- **Timed Client-Server Communication**

+  The system operates through a client-server model, allowing clients to send software information to the central server when connected and at intervals.

+- **Authorization Control**

-- **Authorization Control**: The system ensures that unauthorized software and outdated security patches installed on client devices are reported to the managers, preventing the use of unapproved applications and reducing potential vulnerabilities.
+  The system ensures that unauthorized software and outdated security patches installed on client devices are reported to the managers, preventing the use of unapproved applications and reducing potential vulnerabilities.

-- **Remote Web Access**: The server provides a secure web interface that allows users and managers to access the server from anywhere with proper authentication.
+- **Remote Web Access**

+  The server provides a secure web interface that allows users and managers to access the server from anywhere with proper authentication.
 (Our system is deployed on LAN by default)

 ## Usage